VincentZ-42/EmployeeData_REST_API/README.md

     a. clean - clears target folder
     b. install - does validate, complie, test, package, and verify code into new target folder
   - You now have a file to run on command line to create multiple instances
-    - Navigate into fodlr with .jar file
+    - Navigate into folder with .jar file
     - run "java -jar demo-*-SNAPSHOT.jar" to run an instance of your server
+    - Can change server port with command below:
+    - "java -jar demo-*-SNAPSHOT.jar --server.port=8081"

 ## Further Developments
 1. Creating full regristration system